pentandra/lifepreserver/items/static/blog/posts/thoughts-about-rootstech-2012/index.md

 > <dfn id="traditional-genealogists">Traditional Genealogists</dfn>
 >
 > : As serious compilers of family data, most strive to meet the standards set
-> forth by the Jacobus School in the <span class="oldstyle">1930</span>s...Their
+> forth by the Jacobus School in the 1930s...Their goal is likely to produce
-> goal is likely to produce "compiled genealogies" that are _reference_ works
+> "compiled genealogies" that are _reference_ works rather than _family
-> rather than _family histories_, so they try to identify as many family
+> histories_, so they try to identify as many family members as possible, with
-> members as possible, with vital statistics but little or no historical
+> vital statistics but little or no historical context.
-> context.
 >
 > <dfn id="generational-historians">Generational Historians</dfn>
 >